Acanthus (ornament): Byzantine

 Some of the most detailed and elaborate acanthus decoration occurs in important buildings of the Byzantine architectural tradition, where the leaves are undercut, drilled, and spread over a wide surface.
 Use of the motif continued in Medieval art, particularly in sculpture and wood carving and in friezes, although usually it is stylized and generalized, so that one doubts that the artists connected it with any plant in particular.
 After centuries without decorated capitals, they were revived enthusiastically in Romanesque architecture, often using foliage designs, including acanthus.
 Curling acanthus-type leaves occur frequently in the borders and ornamented initial letters of illuminated manuscripts, and are commonly found in combination with palmettes in woven silk textiles.
-In the Renaissance classical models were followed very closely, and the acanthus becomes clearly recognisable again in large-scale architectural examples.
+In the Renaissance classical models were followed closely, and the acanthus becomes recognisable again in large-scale architectural examples.
 The term is often also found describing more stylized and abstracted foliage motifs, where the similarity to the species is weak.